satindersharma/vscode/README.md

 `crtl+click` or `f12`

 ### &rArr; How to enable auto import
 install `pylance` extention

-now to go to `settings` and search  `python.analysis.autoImportCompletions` mark it check
+now to go to `settings` and search  `python.analysis.autoImportCompletions`

+mark it check

 #### increarse the depth for auto import

-go to `settings` and search `python.analysis.packageIndexDepths` click on `Edit in settings.json` increase the depth
+go to `settings` and search `python.analysis.packageIndexDepths`

---
+click on `Edit in settings.json`

+increase the depth. restart vs code and wait for a bit

+---

 # &rArr; add some cusotm key shortcut